 Another approach is to pacify circulation/skin (Vyana Vata) externally.
 The Moisturizing Herbal Massage Oil will help with this.
 Besides massaging the whole body before you shower, you can soak the fingertips in the oil.

 Remember, as with all things in Ayurveda, a healthy lifestyle with a good diet and plenty of water, rest, exercise, and stress-management will go a long way to keeping you feeling—and looking—your best.
-With all these Ayurvedic tips in mind, you’ll be well on your way to healthy, glowing skin at any age.
+Build an all-natural Ayurvedic skincare routine with products for your skin type and age, and you’ll be well on your way to healthy, glowing skin.